Updated August 29, 2018

 - You hate dealing with your theme and you have a designer who can help.

-- Your current design is working well for you, you love it and you have no plans of changing it any time soon.
+- Your current design is working well for you, you love it and don’t intend to change it anytime soon.

 - You are on a budget and/or could use the money for something else!